ricauduro/access_control_with_python_and_esp01/README.md

  Formerly, this project was using Azure Face API to perform face recognition, but once this service is not available anymore for personal accounts, only for managed partners, I decided to build my own face recognition model, to use it with this project.
 It´s not an advanced model, but it will do the work for us.

- The goal of this project is to create an access control system, which will grant or deny access to any place based on the video captured with a camera in front of a door.
-Something like this
+ The goal of this project is to create an access control system, which will grant or deny access to any place based on the video captured with a camera in front of a door...something like this

 ![image](https://github.com/ricauduro/access_control_with_python_and_esp01/assets/58055908/8ca84e1c-1a71-4caf-9948-ba82b54be8cc)